In Free Indeed’s Praying the Attributes of God Challenge we praised Jesus for being our Redeemer. What does that mean?

 As indeed He says in Hosea, “Those who were not my people I will call ‘my people,’ and her who was not beloved I will call ‘beloved.’”
 Romans 9:25

-And finally, His redemption leads to a righteous relationship with Him.
-See Hosea 3:3-5
+God’s redemption leads to a righteous relationship with Him (Hosea 3:3-5).

-Keep in mind that in context God spoke these promises to the nation of Israel, but their messages reflect the Gospel of Christ.
+Beyond Hosea and Gomer’s story we see more truths in the book.
+Keep in mind that in context God spoke these promises to the nation of Israel, but their messages reflect for us the love of Christ.

 “Therefore, behold, I will allure her,